AntonFriberg/dagster-project-example/README.md

 # Dagster Project Example

-This is an example on how to structure a [Dagster] project in order to organize the jobs, repositories, schedules, and ops.
+This is an example on how to structure a [Dagster] project in order to organize the assets, jobs, repositories, schedules, and ops.
 The example also contains examples on unit-tests and a docker-compose deployment file that utilizes a Postgresql database for the run, event_log and schedule storage.